1 Introduction

 Herodotus reports that the Lacedaemonians accepted the Minyans because they were the descendants of those who had participated in the Argonauts' expedition with the Dioscuri.
 [48]

-The Dioscuri were the brothers of Helen, the mother of Hermione, the mother of Tisamenus, king of the Lacedaemonians.
+The Dioscuri were the brothers of Helen, the mother of Hermione, the mother of Tisamenus, king of the Lacedaemonians at that time.
 [49]

 However, this account by Herodotus seems to be a fabrication for the following reasons: